arvigeus/AZ-204/NOTES.md

 - Winners: First - Event Hub Capture; Last - CosmoDB automatic conflic resolution;
 - Message queues: storage - simple, lease-based, small messages (64KB), big capacity; service bus: feature rich, lock-based, big messages, small storage (80GB)
+- To use the custom key stored in KeyVault, the identity assigned to AppConfig needs to have `GET`, `WRAP`, and `UNWRAP` permissions to the custom key
+- Consistent Prefix: update operations made as a batch within a transaction are always visible together
 - Dashes are not allowed in account names.
 Probably because MS uses them to differentiate between primary `<account>.<url>` and secondary `<account>-secondary.<url>`.
 - Bet on Azure Portal if a question asks "What is the easiest way to achive X?" or "From where you can manage Y?" (except for automations).
 Not always true, but at least it's something.
 - You need to use some sort of storage for something (app service web app, container)?
 Then you'll need storage account and storage account key.